Skip to main content

 Homeowners insurance Annual insurance premium for property coverage (in thousands, K).

-Upload property images that will be shown to investors.
+Upload property images or videos that will be shown to investors.
 These should be high-quality and reflect the property’s actual state.

-The Images tab allows you to upload, manage, and reorder property images that will be displayed on the public investment page for the unit.
-Visual presentation plays a key role in attracting investors, so high-quality images are strongly recommended.
+The Media tab allows you to upload, manage, and reorder property images and videos that will be displayed on the public investment page for the unit.
+Visual presentation plays a key role in attracting investors, so high-quality media files are strongly recommended.

 • Drag and drop files into the upload zone, or click Browse to select files manually.